chengr4/my-algorithms/floyd.md

 };
 ```

-### Applications
+## Applications

-- Check whether a linked list a cycle has
+- Check whether a linked list has a cycle.
-- Find the duplicate number in array (leetcode 287)
+- Find the duplicate number in array (Eg. leetcode 287)